-Traveller from Singapore
+Traveller from Moscow

-Located in Chuo, this hotel is within a 10-minute walk of Tokyo Square Garden and Kabuki-za Theatre.
-Tokyo Imperial Palace …More
+Located in Chuo, this hotel is steps from Mitsukoshi and Kabuki-za Theatre.
+Tokyo Imperial Palace and Tsukiji Fish Market are …More

 Located in Chiyoda, this hotel is within a 15-minute walk of Mitsukoshi and Kabuki-za Theatre.
 Tokyo Imperial Palace and …More